-Step 8: Confirmation at Inspection
+Confirmation at Inspection

-When the RACC approves an additional bedroom for any purpose, a note is sent to the inspectors at the time of annual inspection so that the Agency can verify that the bedroom is continuing to be used for its approved purpose.
-If the purpose of the bedroom has been changed from what was approved, the inspector will take photographs and send to the caseworker who will then call the family in for a Mandatory Tenant Conference (MTC).
-At the MTC, the staff will determine the next appropriate steps.
+When the RACC approves an additional bedroom for any purpose, the Agency will verify that the bedroom is continuing to be used for its approved purpose at the time of next HQS inspection.
+If the purpose of the bedroom has been changed from what was approved, the approval for the RA will be re-evaluated.

-Step 9: Grievance or Appeal Process
+Grievance or Appeal Process